Rap icon's sudden death shatters AKA and Cassper

 “I hope that very soon we can address the issue of how damaged and broken men in this country are.
 We have no one to talk to, we just pat each other on the back and say ‘get on with it, be strong my boi’ … but in reality, we are traumatised,” wrote AKA.

-He added that most men in the country suffer from generational trauma, and emphasised the importance for men to go back family values and speak out about their issues.
+He added that most men in the country suffer from generational trauma, and emphasised the importance of men going back to family values and speaking out about the issues that are troubling them.

 He wrote: “We cannot make this thing work without each other.
 We are crying out for your help.
 This is so traumatic.
 Please, let’s not forget about us.
 We are not perfect by any means but damn.”